List of private schools in Scotland: Exam results

-The following table ranks the schools by performance in the 2008 round of Scottish Qualifications Authority examinations according to the percentage of A/B grades achieved at Higher level according to The Times newspaper.
+Scottish ExamsThe following table ranks the schools by performance in the 2008 round of Scottish Qualifications Authority examinations according to the percentage of A/B grades achieved at Higher level according to The Times newspaper.
 The percentage of 1 grades at Standard Grade and A grades at Intermediate 2 are also provided.
 As indicated above, some independent schools in Scotland follow the English curriculum or offer the International Baccalaureate.